ThihaKZ16/group5/use-cases/use-case-country-2.md

-# USE CASE: 1 Produce a Report All the countries in the world organised by largest population to smallest.
+# USE CASE: 2 All the countries in a continent organised by largest population to smallest.
 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *Country Director* I want *to produce a report on all population in the world by countries * so that *I can support financial reporting of the organisation.*
+As an *Country Director* I want *to produce a report on all population in a continent by countries * so that *I can support financial reporting of the organisation.*

 ### Scope